umahmood/git-resources/README.md

 [GitLab](https://gitlab.com/) - Provides Git repository management, code reviews, issue tracking, activity feeds and wikis.
 GitLab itself is also free software.

+[Gitea](https://gitea.io/en-US/) - Git with a cup of tea.
+A painless self-hosted Git service.

 [Bitbucket](https://bitbucket.org/) - A web-based hosting service for projects that use either the Mercurial or Git.

 ## Misc